Explore the Chemistry of Life

 BACHELOR OF SCIENCE

-In Stevenson’s Biochemistry program, you will learn the principles that characterize living systems and explore the interdependent nature of the areas of chemical, physical, and biological science.
-Working with state-of-the-art instrumentation in well-equipped facilities, you will gain the lab and analytical skills to prepare you for future employment or continuing education in graduate or professional school.
+A career in the sciences has never been more critical.
+At Stevenson, explore the interdependent nature of the areas of chemical, physical, and biological science.
+Work with state-of-the-art instrumentation in well-equipped facilities, all while gaining the lab and analytical skills that prepare you for future employment or continuing education in graduate or professional school.

 Graduates of the Biochemistry program will: